Alice Pratt Brown Professor of Art

 John Davis earned his A.B. from Cornell University and M.A., M.Phil. and Ph.D. degrees from Columbia University.

-John Davis offers courses covering the history of art and architecture in the United States, from the seventeenth through the mid-twentieth centuries, and he also directs Smith College’s Smithsonian Internship Program through the Program in American Studies.
-He is the author or co-author of four books and museum catalogues, as well as several dozen articles and essays.
-His most recent book (co-authored with Sarah Burns) is American Art to 1900: A Documentary History (2009), and his co-edited Blackwell Companion to American Art is due out in 2015.
-Current research interests include American exceptionalism, American artistic connections to Les Vingt, the National Academy of Design’s architectural aspirations, William Merritt Chase’s exhibition strategies, and the landscapes of Kenyon Cox.
+Professor Davis offers courses covering the history of art and architecture in the United States, from the seventeenth through the mid-twentieth centuries.
+He is also a member of the American Studies Program and the Museums Concentration.
+He is the author or co-author of six books and museum catalogues, as well as several dozen articles and essays.
+His most recent books are American Art to 1900: A Documentary History (2009, co-authored with Sarah Burns), and the co-edited Blackwell Companion to American Art (2015).
+An essay on William Merritt Chase's exhibition strategies is forthcoming in the catalogue of the Chase retrospective organized by the Phillips Collection and the MFA, Boston.
+Davis is currently on leave from Smith College until 2018; he is serving as the Executive Director of the Paris office of the Terra Foundation for American Art.